The BET Hip Hop Awards 2011 are coming to our screens this Saturday, October 15 at 8pm.

 Ghetts and I went outside for a spot of sunshine and as soon as the sun rays hit us, he began stripping his shirt off.
 Apparently I glanced over for too long, as he said with a smile: “I never got this when I was skinny!”
 Once my blushes were held under control, we spoke about the relevance of the artists who had been invited to spit their bars.
 “I get myself gassed bruv; I KNOW I should be here.
 And I got massive respect for my peers who are here, and should be here, today.”

-After humming ‘Shakespeare’ to myself and looking at Akala in awe for a few seconds more than I should have, he came to say hello and I got the chance to ask him how his day was.
+Akala came over to say hello and I got the chance to ask him how his day was.
 He sighed then smiled, saying: “It has been a long day.
 But I’ve been doing this for a long time and I’m used to the long days.
 Anyway, it’s all good when you’re working amongst friends.”

-Although many artists forgot some lyrics and scenes were filmed over and over (and over), the bars were big and the flows were on point, making me confident that the UK cypher will impress the world and make the UK proud.
+Although many artists forgot some lyrics and scenes were filmed over and over (and over), the bars were big and the flows were on point, making me confident that the UK cypher will impress people world over.